JCMexplains/writing-for-success-2023/textbook.md

 Similarly, for every letter A, there must be a letter B. If a main point has only one part, you don't need the letters in the first place.

-For every Arabic numeral 1, there must be an Arabic numberal 2.
+For every Arabic numeral 1, there must be an Arabic numeral 2.
 If a larger part doesn't have separate smaller parts, you don't need the Arabic numerals in the first place.

 In other words, only add a layer to your outline if you need it to keep two or more things separate.